josephwoodward/GlobalExceptionHandlerDotNet/README.md

 GlobalExceptionHandlerDotNet allows you to configure exceptions handling as a convention as opposed to explicitly within each controller action.
 This could be particularly helpful in the following circumstances:

-- You're using a command-handler pattern such as MediatR
+- Reduce boiler plate try-catch logic in your controllers
+- Catch and appropriately handle exceptions outside of the MVC/WebAPI framework
 - You don't want error codes being visible by consuming APIs (return 500 for every exception)
-- Reduce boiler plate try-catch logic in your controllers

 This middleware supports both **WebAPI** and **MVC** type projects.